sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/scale.md

-# Scaling Sourcegraph with Kubernetes
+# Scaling Sourcegraph on Kubernetes

-Sourcegraph can be configured to scale to very large codebases and large numbers of users.
-If you notice latency for search or code navigation is higher than desired, changing these parameters can yield a drastic improvement in performance.
+Sourcegraph can scale to accommodate large codebases and many users.

-See [Scaling Overview for Services](../scale.md) for more information about scaling.

-> NOTE: For assistance when scaling and tuning Sourcegraph, [contact us](https://about.sourcegraph.com/contact/).
-We're happy to help!
+Increase resources according to the [Scaling Overview per Service](../scale.md) if you notice slower search or navigation.

+## Cluster resource guidelines

+For production environments, we recommend allocate resources based on your [instance size](../instance-size.md).
+See our [resource estimator](../resource_estimator.md) for estimates.

 ---

-## Cluster resource allocation guidelines

-For production environments, we recommend allocate resources for your instance based on your [instance size](../instance-size.md).
-You can also refer to our [resource estimator](../resource_estimator.md) for more information regarding resources allocation for your Sourcegraph deployment.

----

 ## Improving performance with a large number of repositories

-When you're using Sourcegraph with many repositories (100s-10,000s), the most important parameters to tune are:
+Here is a simplified list of the key parameters to tune when scaling Sourcegraph to many repositories:

 - `sourcegraph-frontend` CPU/memory resource allocations
 - `searcher` replica count